djmattyg007/SnapProxy/README.md

 # Snapcast Websocket and HTTP Proxy

-A small proxy server for routing snapcast api reaquests over websockets and http requests.
+A small proxy server for routing snapcast api requests over websockets and HTTP requests.
-This server can be used as middleware between snapcasts raw tcp sockets and a web applications.
+This server can be used as middleware between snapcast's raw tcp sockets and a web application.
-It was mainly developed for the usage with the snapcast multiplayer.
+It was mainly developed for usage with the snapcast multiplayer.

 ## Getting Started

-Just install and start the proxy on the same host as your snapcst sever is running.
+Just install and start the proxy on the same host that your snapcast sever is running on.

 ### Installing

 The server uses python3.
-Be sure that pyhton3 is installed on your system.
+Be sure that python3 is installed on your system.
 Install the dependencies with:

 ```
-pip install tornado.
+pip install tornado
 ```

 or

 ```
-pip3 install tornado.
+pip3 install tornado
 ```

 ## Contributing